MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/migrate-a-unity-2019-project-to-openxr.md

 ---
 title: Migrate a Unity 2019 project to Unity 2020 + OpenXR
-description: Learn how to setup your Unity projects with and without MRTK using Legacy built-in XR support.
+description: Learn how to Migrate a Unity 2019 project to Unity 2020 + OpenXR.
 author: vtieto
 ms.author: v-vtieto
 ms.date: 10/27/2021